okikio/spring-easing/README.md

 <details open>
 <summary><strong><em>What's New...</em></strong></summary>

 > **`NEW`** _SpringEasing now support interpolating between strings.
-It treats the units of the first value as the units for the rest of the values to interpolate bwtween._
+It treats the units of the first value as the units for the rest of the values to interpolate between._
 > e.g.
 >
 > ```ts